-Since its inception, the tournament — the brainchild of the Rotary Club of Gros Islet — has generously contributed proceeds totalling over $1.8 million in the form of community projects across Saint Lucia.
-Last year alone, the Rotary Club of Gros Islet donated a 150,000-gallon water tank to the Plateau, Babonneau community.
+Since its inception, the tournament — the brainchild of the Rotary Club of Gros Islet — has generously contributed proceeds totalling over $2 million in the form of community projects across Saint Lucia.
+In recent years, the Rotary Club of Gros Islet donated a 150,000-gallon water tank to the Plateau, Babonneau community.
 The water tank, which costs some $700,000 in cash and kind, was crucial in alleviating the water woes faced by the 3,000-plus residents whose pipes had previously gone dry for weeks at a time.

 Other funds raised by the tournament have been earmarked for assisting the Grow Well Centre, the Upton Gardens Girls Centre, the St. Lucia Diabetic and Hypertension Association, and the Marchand Infant and Primary School’s feeding programme, to name a few.

-Three years ago, Audi (St. Lucia) Ltd drove its way into the prestigious tournament by becoming title sponsor.
+Three years ago, JQ Motors drove its way into the prestigious tournament by becoming title sponsor under the Audi brand.
 In 2013 alone, Audi (St. Lucia) Ltd, a subsidiary of J.Q.
 Group of Companies that falls under the umbrella of J.Q.
 Motors Ltd., handed over a $30,000 check to the Rotary Club of Gros Islet towards the hosting of the event.
-A key feature of the golfing event is that Audi (St. Lucia) Ltd increases the stakes by offering an Audi car to anyone scoring a hole in one!
-Today, the Rotary Club of Gros Islet/ Audi Charity Golf Tournament continues to score big with its players and beneficiaries.
+A key feature of the golfing event is that Audi (St. Lucia) Ltd increased the stakes by offering an Audi car to anyone scoring a hole in one!

 “We will try to get involved with events in which our type of clientele is participating.
-The clientele that participates in the events we sponsor is basically the same people who are more likely to purchase an Audi vehicle.
+The clientele that participates in the events we sponsor is basically the same people who are more likely to purchase an Audi or a Mercedes Benz vehicle.
 So we will be looking forward to sponsoring other major events where we can fit into those kinds of niches,” Hunte told Business Focus Magazine.

-Undoubtedly, the annual Rotary Club of Gros Islet/ Audi Charity Golf Tournament seems poised to make a positive difference in the lives of many – one perfect stroke at a time.
+Undoubtedly, the annual Rotary Club of Gros Islet Charity Golf Tournament seems poised to make a positive difference in the lives of many – one perfect stroke at a time.
 Fore!